 FRCAC adopts a two-step review process to enable individual review by a specialist as well as holistic review which is conducted by the committee as a whole.
 This mechanism is expected to help the committee arrive at the top proposals from a pool of applications in a given funding session.
 The final determination on which proposal gets funded is made using a two-step process: (1) individual review of each proposal by multiple members; and (2) an overall vote by the full committee-wide.

-The first full committee meeting will typically be held shortly after the commencement of the University's Fall semester to discuss the logistics, strategies, goals for the year, funding, and other committee matters.
 After the grant deadline, the committee chair will meet with the sub-chairs to prepare a reviewer list.
 Two reviewers, with no known conflicts of interests, will be assigned for each proposal.
 FRCAC will appoint non-voting ad hoc reviewers if necessary.
 Although the ad hoc reviewers may not vote in the final meeting, they will however be invited to all subsequent meetings and deliberations.
 The committee will strongly consider their recommendations and concerns while making the final determination.
 It is important that the award seekers complete their proposal well in advance so the FRCAC administration can seek specialized talent to review their research plan if needed.
 It is also important to note that proper communication to an unknown pool of reviewers is essential for a successful proposal.

 As mentioned earlier, each proposal will be assigned two reviewers r who will be chosen based on their proximity to the applicants discipline without posing any conflicts of interest.
 Once assigned to a proposal, the members review them in accordance with various review criteria including the funding priorities issued in the beginning of the funding year.
 Initially, the proposals will be scored based on their scientific merit along with its significance.
 If the PI is an established researcher, such as tenured faculty or full professor, then the reviewers will also evaluate if the proposal offers a new direction in comparison to the applicant’s ongoing studies.
 Subsequently, the reviewers will also evaluate the feasibility of the study's specific aims within the projected timeline and available resources.
 The qualification and expertise of the PI to lead and succeed will also be critically evaluated.
 Most importantly, the reviewers will consider if the study has a long-term future to advance the investigators' career and will the research have a positive impact on the University's overall mission.
 Applicants who revise and resubmit their previously unfunded study may receive bonus points based on how well they addressed all of the reviewers’ critiques.